+BACKING UP a travel trailer into a campsite is one of the trickiest skills any towable RV owner has to master — but it doesn’t have to be stressful.
 Towing a travel trailer or fifth wheel on the highway is easier than parking and maneuvering around a campground.
-Anyone who says you don’t have to worry when learning how to back up a trailer is either lying, a pro, or has never done it.
+Anyone who says you don’t have to worry about backing up a trailer is either lying, a pro, or has never done it.

 Before you attempt to back up a trailer into a campsite with many watchful eyes bearing down on you, you can apply the steps below to any parking space that’s roughly as wide as a campsite.